 Now you are ready to record - by just pressing the REC button with a mouse or if using a touch screen, with your finger.
 Z-LiveRec will automatically create a new file with a filename based on the date and time + audio extention.
 Z-LiveRec will show the actual file size of the recordning and how much hard disk space is left.
 You will also see a counter in red text, if running into buffer over-run problems or other alsa warnings.
-(Which could indicate that you have a too slow USB Stick - a USB 3.1 stick with transfer rates over 130MB/s is recommended)
+(Which could indicate that you have a too slow USB Stick - a USB 3.1 stick with transfer rates over 130MB/s for reading and 55 MB/s for writing is recommended)

 Z-LiveRec includes some logics to handle hardisk storage issues, splitting files when recording wav files.
-You will also be able to see the temperature on the CPU - a normal temperature is around 74-80 Celsius.
+You will also be able to see the temperature on the CPU - a normal temperature is around 74-80 degrees Celsius for a Raspberry PI 4 - and 35-40 degrees Celsius on Raspberry PI 400.

 When clicking on the play button - a recorded file can be selected for multitrack replays back to the selected device - Z-LiveRec also knows which file that was last recorded - and will bring it up as default.
 The app will playback all recorded channels over USB.
-A feature in V2.24 is that Z-LiveRec will determine channels, bit deepth and format automatically.
+Z-LiveRec will determine channels, bit deepth and format automatically.
 So if you have edited a wave file outside Z-LiveRec in DAW and saved in float 32 bit deepth...Z-LiveRec will see this and ready the file and replay it to the mixer console.

-In the same directory as Z-LiveRec.exe remains, a Z-LiveRec.log file is created with all stored status like ALSA warnings and errors.
+See the new functionality introduced in V2.25 - Virtual Soundcheck & Export Tools.
+In the same directory as Z-LiveRec remains, a Z-LiveRec.log file is created with all stored status like ALSA warnings and errors.
 If you see the ALSA counter increasing - you can always go back afterwards and look what happened in the log file for further investigations.

 '''

-NOO:rest:

-NOO:re
+INDO/cost:

 '''